 Again on the content side, cheeky and wit-filled humour will make your clip viewable and people will be more likely to share and “like” your clip if it makes them giggle.
 "Laugh, and the world laughs with you; Weep, and you weep alone".

-Good luck; and here is a post I just read with some great stats that will make you want to jump on the video bandwagon.
+Good luck!
+Check out this article with some great stats that will make you want to jump on the video bandwagon.